 The best time to plant salsify is in early spring in areas that get snow, and early autumn in areas where snow does not fall.
 It takes about 100-120 days for the plant to reach harvesting size and they prefer cool weather.

 As you’re harvesting these roots, you won’t need to worry about preserving them.
 Salsify doesn’t can or freeze particularly well, and it goes limp relatively quickly after being harvested.
 The best (and easiest!) way to keep the roots is to leave them in the ground until you’re ready to eat them.
 If you live in an area where the ground freezes during the winter, dig the salsify roots right before the first freeze.
-Then you can store them in a container of damp sand placed somewhere that stays cool but not frozen, like a root cellar or in the garage.
+Then you can also store them in sand (see sand storage methods here) placed somewhere that stays cool but not frozen, like a root cellar or in the garage.

 These days, lots of fruits and veggies are labeled as “superfoods” but salsify is one of the few vegetables that truly lives up to that name.
 It’s easy to grow, packed with vitamins and minerals, and it has a scrumptious flavor that lends itself well to all kinds of dishes.